Mixed Cost Definition

 Advantages

-- It is crucial and necessary for any business enterprise to have the proper bifurcation of the total cost between the fixed costs and the variable costs during each period according to its level of output.
-Such correct measurement of fixed cost and the variable costs helps the company have an appropriate costing system and the proper budgeting.
-If this is not there, then the management of the company would also not be able to make the correct decision for the future.
+• It is crucial and necessary for any business enterprise to have the proper bifurcation of the total cost between the fixed costs and the variable costs during each period according to its output level.
+Such correct measurement of fixed and variable costs helps the company have an appropriate costing system and the proper budgeting.
+If this is not there, then the company's management would also not be able to make the correct decision for the future.

-- If there is a proper understanding of the mix of different elements of the mixed cost, then with the help of this, one can predict that how the costs will change at the different levels of the activity, and the decisions can be taken accordingly.
+• Suppose there is a proper understanding of the mix of different elements of the mixed cost, then with the help of this.
+In that case, one can predict how the costs will change at the different activity levels, and the decisions can be taken accordingly.

 Disadvantages

-- Another problem which the company may face many times comes when some cost is paid to the same supplier having both fixed and variable element bifurcation of which may not be readily apparent from the invoice of the supplier.
-The separation of the costs between the fixed and the variable becomes difficult for the company, so an appropriate method is required by the company for its separation.
+• Another problem that the company may face often comes when some cost is paid to the same supplier having both fixed and variable element bifurcation, which may not be readily apparent from the supplier's invoice.
+The separation of the costs between the fixed and the variable becomes difficult for the company, so the company requires an appropriate method for its separation.

 Important Points

-- In the case of the mixed costs, some of the components behave like fixed costs, while others behave like the variable cost.
-The fixed component is the costs that do not change when the volume of the activity changes, while the variable is all those costs that vary in proportion to change in the size of the activity.
+• In the case of the mixed costs, some of the components behave like fixed costs, while others behave like variable costs.
+The fixed component is the costs that do not change when the volume of the activity changes, while the variable is all those costs that vary in proportion to a change in the size of the activity.

-- It is necessary for any business enterprise to have the proper bifurcation of the total cost between the fixed costs and the variable costs as it helps to have an appropriate costing system and the appropriate budgeting in the company.
+• Any business enterprise must have the proper bifurcation of the total cost between fixed and variable costs.
+It helps to have an appropriate costing system and the appropriate budgeting in the company.

 Conclusion

-Mixed cost is the cost that changes with a change in the volume of production of the company like the variable cost, and the same cannot be eliminated entirely from the total cost of the company like the fixed cost.
+Mixed cost is the cost that changes with a change in the company's production volume, as the variable cost, and the same cannot be eliminated from the company's total cost like the fixed cost.
 They are often associated with manufacturing or production.
 When the usage of items having mixed costs increases, then the fixed component will remain the same while the variable cost will increase with such cost increase.
-Proper bifurcation of the total cost between the fixed costs and the variable costs helps the management of the company to make better decisions for the company’s future.
+Proper bifurcation of the total cost between the fixed and variable costs helps the company's management make better decisions for the company's future.